vikingeducation/prep_basics/test-yourself-answers.md

 #### POP & IMAP & SMTP

-POP stands for Post Office Protocol, IMAP for Internet Messaging Access Protocol,and SMTP for Simple Mail Transfer Protocol.
+POP stands for Post Office Protocol, IMAP for Internet Messaging Access Protocol, and SMTP for Simple Mail Transfer Protocol.
 These are set of protocols for handling email.

 #### API